Awards and Prizes for Students

-The Law of Family Relationships Prize Supported by Lord Justice Mcfarlane is awarded annually to the top three undergraduate students in Law of Family Relationships - £300 for first, £200 for second and £100 for third place.
-These students are also invited to marshall Lord Justice McFarlane when he is sitting in the Court of Appeal.
+The Law of Family Relationships Prize Supported by Sir Andrew McFarlane, President of the Family Division is awarded annually to the top three undergraduate students in Law of Family Relationships - £300 for first, £200 for second and £100 for third place.
+These students are also invited to meet Sir Andrew when he is sitting in court.

 The Commercial Law Prize Supported by Three Verulam Buildings is awarded annually to the student achieving the best mark in the Commercial Law module winning the student £250.

 The Colin and Romey Warbrick Prize in Public International Law is awarded to the student achieving the best mark in Public International Law winning the student £250.

 The Trusts & Equity Prize Supported by Macfarlanes is awarded to the top three second year students with the highest marks in Trusts - £500 for first, £300 for second and £200 for third place.
 Prize winners are also invited to visit Macfarlanes.

 The Max Hunter Prize for Year Abroad Studies is £200 and awarded annually to the highest scoring student in year two about to undertake a year abroad.
 This prize was established in memory of Max Hunter, a former law student, who was killed in Israel on 12 August 1997.

 The Law and Gender Prize Supported by Lady Hale Prize to the value of £100 will be awarded annually to the best undergraduate performance on a dissertation within the field of law and gender.
 This prize will be administered by GLAD in collaboration with Lady Hale.